-Pink eye: Conjunctivitis symptoms, treatment and prevention
+Pink eye: Conjunctivitis causes and symptoms

 What is pink eye?

 Pink eye — also called conjunctivitis — is inflammation of the thin, clear covering of the white of the eye and the inside of the eyelids (conjunctiva).